 Casa Casuarina Becomes the Versace Mansion

 Versace’s demolition of the Revere Hotel was very controversial at the time.
 In 1993, the Miami Design Preservation League (MDPL) opposed the demolition of the 1950 hotel, noting that it was an important historic site and listed on the National Register of Historic Places.
-After 6 months of struggle, Versace was allowed to go ahead with the demolition.
+After six months of struggle, Versace was allowed to go ahead with the demolition.
 Critics believe the MDPL’s efforts were no match for the Versace’s fame, influence, and buying power.
-(To learn more about the historic architecture of Miami Beach, you can take one of the MDPL Art Deco Tours.)

 The Mansion Today